|

 A minimum of 50 off-prints will be provided on request, at the author’s expense.
 An off-print order form outlining the cost will be sent to the corresponding author with the page proofs.

-Effective from February 1, 2021, an article processing charge of $700 (₩700,000 KRW) for original articles and $100 (₩100,000 KRW) for Images of Interest will be applicable for articles accepted for publication in the Korean Journal of Internal Medicine.
+Effective from October 1, 2024, an article processing charge of $1,000 (₩1,000,000 KRW) for original articles and $300 (₩300,000 KRW) for Images of Interest will be applicable for articles submitted for publication in the Korean Journal of Internal Medicine.
 No charges are applied to Correspondence.
 Submission of the article to the journal can be completed once the payment method has been agreed.
 Any applicable article processing charge must be paid prior to publication.

 If the corresponding author is not based on a country which uses English as a primary language, a certificate confirming that your paper was reviewed and verified by a native English speaker needs to be submitted to the editorial office.